 The information and resources provided on this page are intended for use by volunteer attorneys representing federal clients through the Pro Bono Project of Legal Aid Center of Southern Nevada and Washoe Legal Services.

 The Federal Pro Bono Program is an incredible opportunity to fulfill your pro bono requirements while gaining federal civil litigation experience.
 Depending on the case, you might have the opportunity to represent your client during a jury trial in federal court.
 Cases in the past have included issues arising under 42 U.S.C.
 Section 1983 (including such issues as medical indifference, excessive force, First Amendment, and many other types of civil rights and inmate cases), Title VII employment cases, Hague Convention, intellectual property and the Social Security Act, as well as cases presenting other constitutional issues.
 This is a wonderful chance to expand your area of practice, get experience in the federal system, fulfill your ethical obligation to do pro bono work, and most importantly, have a profound impact on the life of a person in need.

-- General Order 2017-07 Establishing the Pro Bono Program
+- Amended Pro Bono General Order Establishing the Pro Bono Program – 10/18/2021 Order

 - Order of Referral to Pro Bono Program